Self-Publishing vs. Traditional Publishing: Do You Need a Book Editor Either Way?

 Developmental editing evaluates whether your book is structurally working: whether the plot holds together, whether the characters are earning their place, whether the argument in your nonfiction manuscript is built on solid foundations, whether the pacing is keeping readers engaged or losing them.
 Line editing improves the quality and effectiveness of the prose itself at the sentence and paragraph level.
 Copy editing corrects grammar, spelling, punctuation, and consistency, and catches the continuity errors that accumulate invisibly across a book-length manuscript.
 Proofreading catches what slipped through everything else.

 These four stages form a sequence, and most published books have been through all of them.
 The question isn't whether your book needs editing.
 It's who provides it, when, and at what cost.
+For a fuller treatment of each stage, see our guide on what copy editing is and our article on developmental editing vs copy editing vs proofreading.

 Traditional Publishing: The Editing Is Not Free